romnn/djtool/README.md

 Done:

+- add protobuf to the project for server side streaming using more sophisticated build scripts
+- implement a basic audio player in the UI and check if this works
 - implement full auth flow with webbrowser externally (not using tauri)
   - needs callback handler in warp
 - cache the spotify auth key so that subsequent uses do not need to get it again